-An applicant may submit a written request for an exception to the maximum MTBA amount listed in this Section 5-A and/or to the Noncompetitive Housing Credit limit specified in Section 19-B of the QAP.
-The written request must include sufficient supporting documentation and information to substantiate the need for additional MTBA and/or Noncompetitive Housing Credit as determined by THDA, in its sole discretion.
-Only one (1) written request for an exception to the maximum MTBA and/or Noncompetitive Housing Credit limit per application will be considered.
+An applicant may submit a written request for an exception to the maximum MTBA amount listed in this Section 5-A. The written request must include sufficient supporting documentation and information to substantiate the need for additional MTBA as determined by THDA, in its sole discretion.
+Only one (1) written request for an exception to the maximum MTBA and/or

+Noncompetitive Housing Credit limit per application will be considered.
 Written requests for exceptions to the maximum MTBA and/or Noncompetitive Housing Credit limit may be granted or denied by THDA, in its sole discretion.